STScI-MIRI/ImagingFluxCal/README.rst

    Produces a table giving the calibration factors for each observation.
    Produces plots of calibration factors versus model flux, time, well depth, etc.
+   Example: `calc_calfactors.py --grieke --applytime --subarrcor --nocurval`

    A meta plot for all the filters can be created using `plot_multi_calfacs.py`.
-   Example: `calc_calfactors.py --grieke --applytime --nocurval --noignore`

 10. Compute a set of photom reference files accounting for the time dependent sensitivity losses using `python create_photom_reffile.py`